-Any student in good standing enrolled in the M.S. in Counseling programs wishing to withdraw from classes because of illness or some other satisfactory reason must contact the Master's Program Office immediately at 954-262-5740 or via email at:
+Any student in good standing enrolled in the M.S. in Counseling programs wishing to withdraw from classes because of illness or some other satisfactory reason must contact the Master's Program Office immediately at 954-262-5740 or via email at counseling@nova.edu.